matter-labs/era-contracts/docs/settlement_contracts/data_availability/standard_pubdata_format.md

 The L1Messenger contract will maintain a rolling hash of all the L2ToL1 logs `chainedLogsHash` as well as the rolling hashes of messages `chainedMessagesHash`.
 Whenever a contract wants to send an L2→L1 log, the following operation will be [applied](../../../system-contracts/contracts/L1Messenger.sol#L73):

 `chainedLogsHash = keccak256(chainedLogsHash, hashedLog)`.
-L2→L1 logs have the same 88-byte format as in the current version of zkSync.
+L2→L1 logs have the same 88-byte format as in the current version of ZKsync.

 Note, that the user is charged for necessary future the computation that will be needed to calculate the final merkle root.
 It is roughly 4x higher than the cost to calculate the hash of the leaf, since the eventual tree might have be 4x times the number nodes.
 In any case, this will likely be a relatively negligible part compared to the cost of the pubdata.